vmyrgiotis/vmyrgiotis.github.io/README.md

 ---------
 **DALEC-Grass** is a model of carbon biogeochemistry in managed grasslands.
 Its code is available [here](https://github.com/GCEL).

 **Model-data fusion (MDF)** is the process of using observations of agro-ecosystem functioning to improve the reliability of agro-ecosystem models and their predictions.
 A MDF algorithm developed for use with DALEC-Grass can be found [here](https://github.com/vmyrgiotis/MDF).
-This algorithm is a customised verstion of the [CARDAMOM] (https://www.geos.ed.ac.uk/homes/mwilliam/CARDAMOM.html) MDF algorithm that is available [here](https://github.com/GCELF).
+This algorithm is a customised version of the [CARDAMOM](https://www.geos.ed.ac.uk/homes/mwilliam/CARDAMOM.html) MDF algorithm that is available [here](https://github.com/GCELF).

 **Model evaluation** metrics are used to provide quantitative assessments of model predictive skill against observed system variables.
 A tutorial on agro-ecosystem model evaluation using the *accuracy* metric can be found [here](https://github.com/vmyrgiotis/model_evaluation_tutorial).